When Do Transformers Shine in RL? Decoupling Memory from Credit Assignment: Experiment Details

 In our tasks, the context length equals the episode length (and also memory length), thus the total training time is proportional to \texttt{num\_episodes * context\_length**2 * update\_frequency} for both Transformers and LSTMs.
 The \texttt{update\_frequency}, set as $0.25$, is the ratio of parameter update \wrt environment step.
 Additionally, for multi-layer Transformers, the training time is roughly linear to the number of layers.
 Table~\ref{tab:training} summarizes the training hyperparameters.

-With Transformer-based RL, Passive T-Maze with a memory length of $1500$ took around 6 days to train, and Passive Visual Match with a memory length of $1000$ took around 5 days.
-On the other hand, LSTM-based RL required around $50$\% more training time for tasks with long memory lengths.
+In Passive T-Maze with a memory length of $1500$, it took around 6 and 4 days to train Transformer-based and LSTM-based RL, respectively.
+In Passive Visual Match with a memory length of $1000$, it took around 5 days for both Transformer-based and LSTM-based RL.